adamp-github/adamp-github.github.io/index.md

 ### Udemy
 Completed Section 4 of 'Ultimate AWS Certified Solutions Architect Professional 2021' by Stephane Maarek
 ### Community
-Phase One-point-two:
+GitHub Blog Phase One-point-Two:
 - Update Blog: GitHub
 - Application: Web-based VSCode Editor
 - Format: Markdown
 - Text: Touchtyped

-## 6th October 2021 - Short(er?) to SA - Pro / Long(er) road to DevOps
+## 6th October 2021 - Shorter road to SA - Pro
+Switched focus after some downtime with a vacation, I'm gearing back up to continue my studies.
+Given AWS are offering a four week "AWS Solution Architect Professional Certification Journey", I've decided to focus on the Solutions Architect Professional qualification and put the DevOps Pro study on hold for now.
 ### AWS
-Attended the first session of 'AWS PartnerCast - AWS Solution Architect Professional Certification Journey'
+Attended the first session of 4 in the  'AWS PartnerCast - AWS Solution Architect Professional Certification Journey'
 - A few poor decisions on the quiz questions but optimistic my skills will improve with practice

+## 1st October 2021 - Shorter road to SA - Pro
+Switched focus after some downtime with a vacation, I'm gearing back up to continue my studies.
+Given AWS are offering a four week "AWS Solution Architect Professional Certification Journey", I've decided to focus on the Solutions Architect Professional qualification and put the DevOps Pro study on hold for now.

 ## 12th July 2021 - Advanced Architecting On AWS Course
 ### AWS